-Resurfacing to the longitudinal street grades will meet City standards for longitudinal grades.
+Resurfacing to the longitudinal street grades will meet Section 5.0020 of these standards.

 The downtown area or other special overlay zones may have different requirements.
 The City Engineer will make the final determination on which requirement will be used.